iabhi7/MarTechGPT/README.md

 ```
 ## 📊 Performance Benchmarks

-The Netcore AI Marketing Suite has been optimized for both performance and efficiency.
+The AI Marketing Suite has been optimized for both performance and efficiency.
 Below are the benchmarks demonstrating the impact of our optimization techniques:

 ### Model Size and Memory Usage Comparison